 In 1998, Zachary Fisher received the Presidential Medal of Freedom, the highest award the country can bestow on a civilian.
 In 1999, Public Law 106-161 conferred “honorary veteran” status on philanthropist Zachary Fisher, making him the second individual (Bob Hope being the first) so recognized.

-Today, the Fishers’ vision has resulted in the building of 76 Fisher Homes for Departments of Defense and Veterans Affairs hospitals.
-If that number isn’t impressive enough, on any given night, up to 1,000 families can safely and free of charge stay in a Fisher House.
+Today, the Fishers’ vision has resulted in the building of 82 Fisher Homes for Departments of Defense and Veterans Affairs medical centers.
+If that number isn’t impressive enough, on any given night, more than 1,000 families can safely and free of charge stay in a Fisher House.
 400,000 families have been served since 1990, $500 million in savings to families since 1990 and 9.5 million days of lodging have been provided.